-Note: Skill Sharpeners: Spell & Write and Skill Sharpeners: Critical Thinking were not reviewed here, but are available at www.evan-moor.com.
+Note: Skill Sharpeners: Spell & Write and Skill Sharpeners: Critical Thinking were not reviewed here, but are available on Evan-Moor’s website.

 How I use the Skill Sharpeners books in our curriculum

-Before I tell you how I use these books, I want you to know that there are several “right” ways to use Skill Sharpeners.
+Before I tell you how I use these books, I want you to know that there are several “right” ways to use Skill Sharpeners activity books.
 You can adapt them for what is right for your family.
 Some ideas are:

 - Use the books as ideas for what skills to teach in a lesson, and then use the books for practice.

 - Use the books in workboxes or centers as review activities.